 How to warm up small dogs during winter?

-Warming up small dogs during the winter includes anything from purchasing warm outerwear or even encouraging fur growth.
-You should also provide an outside shelter or move your dogs indoors.
+Warming up small dogs during the winter includes anything from purchasing warm outerwear to encouraging fur growth.
+Additionally, it is important to provide your dogs with an outdoor shelter or move them indoors for warmth.

 Insulated winter clothes for toy dogs include scarves and puppy coats, socks and similar gears.
 Fortunately, there are many puppy clothes out on the market now that have certainly made a name for themselves in the world of fashion.
 You actually have a lot of options: